 Pull request is part of GitHub flow.
-Other team members can review and comment the changes.
+Other team members can review and comment on the changes.
 Today, everybody agrees that pull request improves code quality without any doubts.
 Unfortunately, displaying the source code is limited, you cannot see the change in real environment.

 The idea about this article is to deploy each pull request.
 After deploying it, you should be able to see it live in your browser.
 Other team members can also have access to it with one click.
-Of course, we do not want to alter production version.
+Of course, we do not want to alter the production version.
 So, the deployment happens without merging the pull request.

 Deploy Previews, Review Apps